Click on the picture of the item to read more

 The effect of Rhodiola on stress

 Research has shown that Rhodiola can reduce stress dramatically, thereby increasing mental performance.
-One such study investigated whether low-dose (170 mg/day) supplementation with Rhodiola counters the well-known fatigue and stress experienced by physicians on night duty.
+One such study investigated whether low-dose (170 mg/day) supplementation with Rhodiola counters the well-known fatigue and anxiety experienced by physicians on night duty.
 In this double-blind, crossover study, researchers measured Rhodiola’s effect on five different measures of mental acuity: associative thinking, short-term memory, calculation, concentration, and speed of audiovisual perception.
 They found statistically significant improvements in the 56 young, healthy physicians after just two weeks of supplementation.
 No side effects were reported.

 Another study explored Rhodiola’s benefits during a university examination period.
-In this double-blind trial at Volgograd Medical Academy, 60 foreign students were divided into experimental and placebo groups.
+In this double-blind trial at Volgograd Medical Academy, 60 international students were divided into experimental and placebo groups.
 The group consuming 100 mg of a Rhodiola extract p/day for 20 days experienced significant improvements in physical work capacity, coordination, and general well-being, along with less mental fatigue and situational anxiety.
 The ability of these students to learn the Russian language increased by 61% compared to the placebo group, while their relative fatigue levels dropped by 30%.
 The supplemented students also scored higher on final exams.

 One of the great things about Rhodiola is that it is both calming and stimulating.
-Usually an herb or drug works only in one direction.
+Usually, an herb or drug works only in one direction.
 Valium, for example, calms your brain but also makes it dull.
 Rhodiola, in contrast, calms the emotional system and yet is activating and energizing the brain’s cognitive functions.
 Rhodiola gets rid of the stress that often interferes with concentration and focus, but leaves your mind sharp and able to perform at its peak.

 Download free report on Rhodiola Rosea made by Dr. Zakir Ramazanov called: Rhodiola Rosea - Russia's Best Kept Secret To Health & Longevity(PDF)

-It was found that by the end of the performed task, the group who were given Rhodiola were less fatigued and their physiological characteristics (heart rate, blood pressure, coordination, hand grip strength, etc) were better than in the control group.
+It was found that by the end of the performed task, the group who were given Rhodiola were less fatigued, and their physiological characteristics (heart rate, blood pressure, coordination, handgrip strength, etc.) were better than in the control group.
 Also, the recovery was significantly faster in the group which received Rhodiola.
-For instance, within 10 minutes after the end of the task, the heart rate in the Rhodiola treated group dropped to 76 beats per minute, while in the control group it decreased to 86 beats per minute.
-Similar results were obtained with the extracts of Eleutherococcus, Leuzea and Panax Ginseng, all adaptogens as well.
+For instance, within 10 minutes after the end of the task, the heart rate in the Rhodiola treated group dropped to 76 beats per minute, while in the control group, it decreased to 86 beats per minute.
+Similar results were obtained with the extracts of Eleutherococcus, Leuzea, and Panax Ginseng, all adaptogens as well.